Pumpkin Hill Creek Preserve State Park

 The park offers a kayak-canoe launch facility but that is accessed via a 500-foot portage from the parking area to the marshes.
 The property also offers five miles of developed trails through the various habitats and natural communities.
 There's more than 4,000 acres available for exploration here, populated with creatures like the wood stork and the American alligator.
 Fishing for flounder, redfish and speckled sea trout in the tidal creeks is supposed to be excellent.

 Pumpkin Hill Creek Preserve State Park is open from 8 am to sunset every day of the year.
+There are no entrance fees involved.
 Camping, campfires and mechanized vehicles other than off-road bicycles are not allowed.

 Pumpkin Hill Creek Preserve State Park is part of the Talbot Islands State Parks group: Amelia Island State Park, Big Talbot Island State Park, Little Talbot Island State Park, Fort George Island Cultural State Park, Yellow Bluff Fort Historic State Park and George Crady Bridge Fishing Pier State Park.